Identity thieves reveal inside stories of how they steal, consequences and devastation for victims, and the best ways to protect yourself

 Medical identity theft

-When most people hear identity theft, they think of someone stealing their credit card info and buying a big-screen.
+When most people hear identity theft, they think of someone stealing their credit card info and buying a big-screen TV.
 But you can't legally be held liable for fraudulent purchases like that.
 It's different, however, with medical identity theft.
 "You can be required to cover the cost for health care services you never received," Abagnale says.
 These can include tests, prescription drugs and even operations.

 Your Plan Never surrender Social Security, Medicare or health insurance numbers to anyone you don't know and trust.
 Be particularly wary of free health checks offered at shopping malls, fitness clubs and retirement homes (so-called rolling labs).
 If they ask to photocopy your cards or ask you to sign a blank insurance claim form, don't do it, Nofziger says.
 (After all, it's supposed to be free.)
 It's also vital to review all statements from your insurance provider.
 If there are any charges you don't understand, call immediately.
 And when shopping online for prescription drugs or other health-related items, remember that if a price seems too good to be true, it probably is.